hobofan/ambassador/README.md

 ### Delegate to struct field

-Delegating a trait implementation for a normal struct **(only single-field tuples supported for now)**
+Delegating a trait implementation for a normal struct

 ```rust
 use ambassador::{delegatable_trait, Delegate};